 Coherent Energy Demonstrator Assessment (CEDA)

 In Switzerland, six energy demonstrators serve as research platforms for different technologies, systems, and scaling.
 In their analysis, CEDA will standardize these demonstrators in order to show the impact of existing technologies on nationwide implementation in Switzerland.
 For this purpose, Switzerland-wide communication and collaboration between four SCCERs will be carried out with a total of six demonstrators.
 The harmonized data collection and modelling of state-of-the-art technologies makes it possible to plan their use in industry more effectively.
 Case studies will be carried out in order to obtain a direct benefit from the foundation that has been developed.
-Empa's ehub provides ideal conditions for other demonstrators still in the planning or construction phase.
+Empa's ehub provides ideal conditions for other demonstrators that are still in the planning or construction phase.

 Algorithmic Regulation & Control: A Novel Hybrid Data-driven Approach for Enhancing Building Performance along the Life Cycle (ARC)